Siege of Bitche: Aftermath

 The end of the talks would have concrete and unfortunate consequences when Mondelli again succeeded in contacting Gambetta in Bourges, which decided Teyssier to proceed with the evacuation of the city.
 Finally, the March 25, 1871, the armed garrison leaves the city taking the flag made by the inhabitants for the defenders of their city.
 Teyssier's troops left Bitche by the railroad: they passed through Haguenau, Saverne, Sarrebourg, Lunéville, Gray, Dijon, to join their new assignment in Nevers.
 As for Teyssier wasappointed lieutenant-colonel, he remains in Bitche for the official handover of the citadel, and didn't leave the city until April 3, 1871.

 The March 26, 1871, the German troops enter Bitche by the Phalsbourg gate where Commander Teyssier hands over the keys of the place to Colonel Kohlermann.
-We must mention a very significant fact but very important to describe the state of mind of the people of Bitch at that time.
+We must mention a very significant fact but very important to describe the state of mind of the people of Bitche at that time.
 The day before the German entry, the mayor of Bitche, Mr. Lamberton, had asked his fellow citizens not to boo the Germans for fear of reprisals.
 After having been French since 1766, the city of Bitche became German.

 The human toll of the siege of the city is nineteen German dead who are buried in the cemeteries of Reyersviller, Schorbach and in a mass grave, the Bayerngrab, above Schorbach.
 The Bavarians must also have sixty-two wounded in their ranks.
-We must also add four Bavarian soldiers killed and buried in Haspelschiedt.
+Four Bavarian soldiers were also killed and buried in Haspelschiedt.

 As for the French losses, the figures are not defined exactly: ninety-three French soldiers who died in town are buried next to the Chapelle de l'Étang in the garden of the Hospice Saint-Joseph.
 The victims killed at the citadel are not precisely known.